hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_simple_graphic_of_a_digital__f3f60ff5-6f94-4407-869c-33043eb8c140-0_3.content.md

 ## Contact Us

 Have a question or feedback for us?
 We'd love to hear from you!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 ---